-Ministop is a 24 - hour convenience store chain and is a franchise of Ministop Co.
-Ltd. - Japan (Ministop), one of the largest convenience store chains in Japan.
+Uncle John's is a 24 - hour convenience store chain in the Philippines.
 The store carries a wide assortment of merchandise and an extensive selection of ready to eat products.

 • Drug Store Division

 The Drug Store segment operates three (3) formats namely: South Star Drug, Rose Pharmacy and TGP which primarily offer high quality pharmaceutical drugs, which constitutes to over a thousand reputable branded and affordable options including TGP's house brands for generic medicines.
 The segment's other major product categories are staged milk and non-pharmaceutical selections, which include a vast array personal care items, food and beverage, and other convenience store grocery items.